-• For in-state families with incomes below \$110,000, W&M has the lowest average personal net price among all four-year public universities in Virginia, according to the Integrated Postsecondary Education Data System.

-- W&M continues to grow its population of Pell recipients and is now at 17.1% of instate undergraduates. - As part of the W&M Promise program, Students from families with incomes at or below \$40,000 receive a grant aid package up to their full demonstrated financial need, with no loan or work component.
+- For in-state families with incomes below \$110,000, W&M has the lowest average personal net price among all four-year public universities in Virginia, according to the Integrated Postsecondary Education Data System. - W&M continues to grow its population of Pell recipients and is now at 17.1% of in-state undergraduates. - Students from families with incomes at or below \$40,000 receive a grant aid package up to their full demonstrated financial need, with no loan or work component.

-William & Mary has prioritized setting aside funding to maintain this level of commitment to in-state students with financial need through both increases to E&G funding sources as well as expansion of private funding sources targeting students with financial need.
+William & Mary has prioritized setting aside funding to maintain this level of commitment to instate students with financial need through both increases to E&G funding sources as well as expansion of private funding sources targeting students with financial need.